ibm-cloud-docs/resiliency/example-iks-dr-design.md

 After the cause of the outage is resolved and the cluster is recovered, the global load balancer will detect it through successful health checks.
 If the cluster's network configuration changes as a result of recovery, then the global load balancer needs to be reconfigured too.
 The global load balancer then starts to send requests to both clusters, as before the outage.
 Autoscaling will rebalance the sizes of the clusters.

+## Other considerations
+{: #iks-dr-other-considerations}

+It is a recommended best practice to maintain container images in IBM Cloud Container Registry.
+Container Registry is a highly available, regional, service.
+Data that is written to Container Registry is replicated over the availability zones in the region where your instance resides.
+To prevent loss of access to your images in the event of a regional failure, you can choose to push your images to multiple registry regions.
+This is a key consideration in your overall IKS DR strategy.

+Also, coinsider using Continuous Integration / Continuous Deployment (CI-CD) pipelines to deploy your applications in an IKS environment.
+Test you CI/CD pipelines regularly to ensure they are operating correctly.
+Using CI/DC will automate the process of code integration and delivery for your clusters, which helps maintain standby clusters or quickly deploy workloads onto new ones.
+For standby clusters, consider adding a delay to automated deployment.
+This can prevent a 'bad' release being deployed to the standby too.

 ## Further reading
 {: #iks-dr-further-reading}